tristanseifert/MDTools/README.markdown

 *   *sinegen* - generates a simple sine wave to a binary file.
 *   *bmp2scdasic* - converts a 24-bit bmp file to Sega CD ASIC data (incomplete)
+*   *pcmbankmaker* - takes a directory of already Sega CD PCM chip formatted samples and creates a sample bank out of them for an upcomming driver.

 These toolse are all written in C and should run on all platforms (Mac OS X is tested, all others unknown)